 In its operations the Bank has high moral and ethical standards.
 The Bank constantly ensures that its operations comply with all applicable laws and regulations.
-The responsibility for supervising compliance with laws and regulations lies with the operating management and the Board of Directors.
+The responsibility for supervising compliance with laws and regulations lies with the Law and regulations lies with the operating management and the Board of Directors.
 Various rules and regulations have been issued to support operations and ensure that applicable laws and regulations are respected throughout the organisation.